Nigerian activist held in solitary in Japan, prompting calls for her release

 "I want to help people," Obueza told Reuters from across a security divide in a small meeting room at the detention center.
 "Give me the right to help people - don't put me in here."

-During her previous 10-months arrest in 2011 at a different center, Obueza organized detainees to write a joint petition to immigration authorities calling for better medical care, Miyasako said.
+During her previous 10-month arrest in 2011 at a different center, Obueza organized detainees to write a petition to immigration authorities calling for better medical care, Miyasako said.

-For more than a decade, Obueza has visited immigration detention centers across Japan, helping detainees navigate the asylum system and find lawyers, rights groups, lawyers and former detainees said.
+For more than a decade, Obueza has visited immigration detention centers across Japan, helping detainees navigate the asylum system and find legal help, said rights groups, lawyers and former detainees.

-"She has supported so many people as an activist and that's a nuisance for the immigration authorities," said Miyasako, who has worked closely with Obueza, adding that hundreds have received her help.
+"She has supported so many people as an activist and that's a nuisance for the immigration authorities," said Miyasako, who has worked with Obueza, adding that she had helped hundreds.

+Former detainees and people on provisional release visit her in detention every day, sometimes waiting for hours, he said.

-Solitary cells - usually for detainees who are ill, unruly or have tried to harm themselves - encompass just three tatami mats, or around five square meters, detainees say.
+Solitary cells, usually for detainees who are ill, unruly or have tried to harm themselves, are about five square meters, detainees say.

-In 2014, a Sri Lankan named Niculas Fernando died in a solitary cell at the same center, highlighting severe problems in medical care provided at the facilities.
+In 2014, a Sri Lankan man died in a solitary cell at the same center, highlighting problems with medical care.

-Isolation hasn't stopped Obueza from fighting for detainees' rights.
+Isolation has not stopped Obueza from fighting for detainees' rights.

 "When I go outside my room, I go around the windows and talk to the others," Obueza said.
-"I advise them what to do."
+"I advise them."

+Obueza said of the immigration officials who locked her up: "You might think you arrested me, but I think God wants me here to help some other people."

-(Reporting by Minami Funakoshi and Ami Miyazaki; Additional reporting by Thomas Wilson; Editing by William Mallard and Nick Macfie)
+Reporting by Minami Funakoshi and Ami Miyazaki; Additional reporting by Thomas Wilson; Editing by William Mallard and Nick Macfie